-The Rosemount 935 is manufactured only from stainless steel, with a heated optical window to improve performance in ice, snow, and condensation conditions.
-The programmable functions are available through a RS-485 or HART[®] port used with host software supplied by Emerson, and a standard PC or IS handheld unit.
-The HART can be connected on the 0-20 mA line or through the IS port.
+The detector is manufactured only from stainless steel, with a heated optical window to improve performance in ice, snow, and condensation conditions.
+The programmable functions are available through a RS-485 or HART[®] port used with host software supplied by a standard PC or IS handheld unit.

-The Rosemount transmitter and receiver unit enclosures are approved Exd flameproof with an integral segregated rear and an Exe terminal compartment, which avoids exposure of the sensors and electronics to the surrounding environment.
+The source and detector unit enclosures are ATEX and IECEx approved.
+They are Exd flameproof with an integral segregated rear, and an Exe terminal compartment, which avoids exposure of the sensors and electronics to the surrounding environment.
 The receiver also has a plug interface for connection to a handheld PC or HART unit, which meets intrinsically safe standards.
-Hence the combined approval: